-If oral health issues are making you afraid to smile, consider the exceptional cosmetic dentistry options from Certus Dental Care.
-Fast, effective, and safe, cosmetic dentistry treatments are a minimally invasive option for improving your smile.
-Our office offers several family and cosmetic dentistry treatments for improving the shape, size, color, position, alignment, and overall appearance of your teeth.
-Contact Certus Dental Care at 412-364-5050 for more information!
+If you are feeling down about your smile's appearance, the world-class cosmetic dentistry services at Certus Dental Care can restore your smile's beauty.
+Fast, effective, and safe, cosmetic dentistry is a minimally invasive option for improving your smile.
+Our office offers several cosmetic dentistry treatments for improving the shape, size, color, position, alignment, and overall appearance of your teeth.
+Contact Certus Dental Care at 412-364-5050 for more information on our cosmetic dentistry services in Pittsburgh!

 The cosmetic services we offer here at Certus Dental Care can correct problems with your teeth’s shape, size, alignment, and color so that your smile will look as good as it feels!